 In 1999, with the support of Complementary Medicine, Peninsula Medical School, UK (formerly the Department of Complementary Medicine, University of Exeter), Alise conducted the first pilot trial of singing exercises to reduce snoring (1) and was made an Honorary Research Fellow.
 The results of the trial were promising and two years of investigation followed with Alise determined to design a programme of exercises which would specifically target the areas of the throat most relevant to snorers and so increase the benefits suggested by the pilot trial.
 The Singing for Snorers exercise programme is the result of this endeavour.

-Singing for Snorers is still here more than 10 years after its creation because of encouragement from jubilant customers.
+Singing for Snorers was first published in 2002 and is still here because of encouragement received from jubilant customers.
 Evidence of benefit is crucial and Alise wants new customers of Singing for Snorers to have the reassurance that her work has been subjected to clinical trials.
-One has already been published (see Research page) and further trials are planned.
-Alise is currently taking a sabbatical from her teaching to concentrate on Singing for Snorers and would love to hear from anyone who is in the position to conduct a clinical trial using her exercise programme.
+One has already been published (see Research page, and Alise would love to hear from anyone interested in Singing for Snorers who is in the position to conduct further clinical trials.